mitre-attack/mitreattack-python/docs/getting_started.rst

 The ``MitreAttackData`` library is used to read in and work with MITRE ATT&CK STIX 2.0 content.
 This library provides the ability to query the dataset for objects and their related objects.
 This is the main content of mitreattack-python;
-you can read more about other modules in this library under "Additional Modules".
+you can read more about other modules in this library under the "Additional Modules" header in the side pane.

 Additional Modules
 ------------------------